Resources for Developing Plans that Include AT

 - Child Centered IEP Meetings-This article on Planning in IEP is about a child centered process for developing IEPs.
 It can help teams to plan and write IEPs using a collaborative process.

-- Documenting AT in the IEP-This article on Documenting AT in the IEP provides a thorough overview of the many factors to be considered in order to clearly include AT in a student's IEP.
-It includes numerous examples.
+- Writing AT into IEPs - This article on Writing AT into IEPs.docx provides a thorough overview of the many factors to be considered in order to clearly include AT in a student's IEP.
+It includes numerous examples